xBlade58/smart-meter-platform-page/specification/3_Communication/overview.md

 ### Security Concerns

 The communication channels used MUST be implemented in a secure way.
-If of a communication technology a secure version exists this should be used e.g. always use mqtts instead of mqtt.
-If it is not possible to use a out of the box confidential transportation technology a confidential solution MUST be implemented.
+When a secure version of a communication technology exists, it should be used e.g. always use MQTTS instead of MQTT.
+If it is not possible to use a out-of-the-box confidential transportation technology, a confidential solution MUST be implemented.

 ## Communication between SmartMeter and SmartMeterAdapter